 Complimentary Colors - Colors opposite each other on the color wheel: Red and Green, Blue and orange, Yellow and Purple

 Hot Colors - Red, Orange, Yellow and Purple

 Monochrome - One color and its many shades.

 Painting Palette - A surface used to mix paint

 Primary Colors - Red, Blue, Yellow - from which all other Colors are made

 Secondary Colors - Green, Orange, Purple

-Shading Colors - Artist mainly use blue and purple.
+Shading Colors - Artists mainly use blue and purple

 Tertiary Colors - Colors in between Primary and Secondary colors